Revealing electron-ytterbium interactions through Rydberg molecular spectroscopy: Theory of ultralong-range Rydberg molecules

 The properties of the $\mathrm{Yb}+e^-$ collisional complex determine whether or not a long-lived $\mathrm{Yb}^*+\mathrm{Yb}$ ULRM can form.
 Little is known about the $s$-wave scattering properties of electrons from Yb atoms, except that the zero-energy scattering length $a_s(0)$ is most likely negative due to the absence of a bound Yb$^-$ state of this symmetry.
 Although some species of similar electronic structure, for example Hg, do have positive $a_s(0)$~\cite{mceachran2003momentum}, the majority -- for example, all alkaline earth metals -- have negative $a_s(0)$~\cite{bartschat2002ultralow}, and it is reasonable to assume that Yb will behave similarly.
 This is consistent with the sole calculation of the low energy Yb$-e^-$ elastic scattering cross section, which showed a Ramsauer-Townsend minimum at around \SI{80}{\milli\eV}~\cite{dzuba1994correlation}.

 The existence of a bound anionic state in the $p$ configuration has been a matter of considerable discussion.
 Although several calculations~\cite{gribakina1992structure,vosko1991predictions,felfli2009resonances,felfli2020low} and early experimental evidence~\cite{litherland1991observation} suggested that the $p_{1/2}$ state of Yb$^-$ is bound by approximately $\SI{50}{\milli\eV}$~\cite{dzuba1994correlation}, subsequent evaluation~\cite{andersen1999binding,dzuba1998low,o2008valence} points towards Yb$^-$ having a negative electron affinity in both fine structure components.
 In particular, an experiment at the Aarhus storage ring ruled out an electron affinity greater than $\SI{3}{\milli\eV}$~\cite{andersen1999binding,andersen1998search}, much smaller than the predicted fine structure interval of approximately $\SI{60}{\milli\eV}$~\cite{dzuba1994correlation}.
-This is consistent with corroborating calculations that Yb possesses shape resonances at $\SI{20}{\milli\eV}$ and $\SI{80}{\milli\eV}$~\cite{dzuba1998low} and a complementary result obtained from a Rydberg state quenching experiment~\cite{Reicherts2000}.
-Despite these efforts, there is still no conclusive evidence for a negative electron affinity in Yb.
+This is consistent with corroborating calculations that Yb possesses shape resonances at $\SI{20}{\milli\eV}$ and $\SI{80}{\milli\eV}$~\cite{dzuba1998low} and complementary evidence obtained from a Rydberg state quenching experiment~\cite{Reicherts2000}.
+Despite these efforts, there is still no conclusive evidence for a negative electron affinity in Yb or a measurement of an electron-Yb shape resonance.